chef-boneyard/chef-fundamentals/slides/troubleshooting/01_slide.md

 Search query syntax follows SOLR Lucene

-If there’s a syntax error, we’ll see a 500 from the server.
+If there's a syntax error, we'll see a 500 from the server.

 To find where the query is in the recipe, look for the line above.